SEN Report and Policy

 SENCO: Mrs Joanne Jay, Vice Principal

-Listed below is a brief overview of some of the additional programmes which we use, when appropriate, to support learners.
+Listed below is a brief overview of some of the additional programmes we use, when appropriate, to support pupils.

 This is a 6 week, daily programme for children in the Foundation Stage and KS1, which teaches attention, listening, memory, rhyme, turn-taking and group work.